Minimizing Visible Edges in Polyhedra: Acknowledgments

 \section{Acknowledgments}

+The authors are grateful to Joseph O'Rourke for insightful comments and suggestions that considerably improved the readability of this paper.
 Research by T\'oth was partially supported by NSF DMS-1800734.
 Research by Urrutia was partially supported by PAPIIT IN105221, Programa de Apoyo a la Investigaci\'on e Innovaci\'on Tecnol\'ogica UNAM.